-- A. Each exhibit must be properly identified with Unit and Class. - B. Plant identification and lists of appropriate plants in each category (grasses, forbs, shrubs, and grass-like plants) can be found in the Range Judging Handbook and contest guide (EC150, revised July 2009), Common Grasses of Nebraska (EC170), and Common Forbs and Shrubs of Nebraska (EC-118)
+- A. Each exhibit must be properly identified with Unit and Class. - B. All plant displays and display covers must be the result of the current year's work. - C. Plant identification and lists of appropriate plants in each category (grasses, forbs, shrubs, and grass-like plants) can be found in the Range Judging Handbook and contest guide (EC150, revised July 2009), Common Grasses of Nebraska (EC170), and Common Forbs and Shrubs of Nebraska (EC-118)